EFForg/action-center-platform/README.md

 This project was created by Lilia Kai, Thomas Davis, and Sina Khanifar.
 Large portions of the codebase are directly attributable to them, while under the employ or contractorship of the Electronic Frontier Foundation in 2014.
 Thank you Lilia, Thomas, and Sina!
 The Action Center is currently maintained by the EFF Engineering and Design team.

-## Licensing

-See the `LICENSE` file for licensing information.
-This is applicable to the entire project, sans any 3rd party libraries that may be included.

 ## Styling

 The styling is done with SCSS.
 The partials files are in the stylesheets directory.
 Admin files are in their own subdirectory.